-The Lectra 2019 Personalization Survey report highlights how the industry perceives what shoppers want, the challenges apparel faces in determining how to adopt this new business model and the opportunities that exist for the companies that are able to evolve.
+The Lectra 2019 Personalization Survey report, written in partnership with Sourcing Journal, a leader in B2B trade media, highlights how the industry perceives what shoppers want; the challenges apparel faces in determining how to adopt this new business model; and the opportunities that exist for the companies that are able to evolve.

 In general, respondents agreed their companies are advancing from supply chains to demand chains, though rates and degrees vary.
 The move is spurred, at least in part, by the belief that mass customization is either necessary for certain product categories or essential to remain competitive.